oras-project/oras/docs/proposals/formatted-output.md

 ```

 > [!NOTE]
-> When pulling a folder to filesystem, the value of `Path` should be an absolute path of the folder and should be end with slash `/` or backslash `\`, for example, `/home/Bob/sample-folder/` on Unix or `C:\Users\Bob\sample-folder\` on Windows.
+> When pulling a folder to filesystem, the value of `Path` should be an absolute path of the folder and should be ended with slash `/` or backslash `\`, for example, `/home/Bob/sample-folder/` on Unix or `C:\Users\Bob\sample-folder\` on Windows.
 Other fields are the same as the example of pulling files as above.

-For example, pull an artifact that contains multiple layers (files) and show their descriptor metadata as raw JSON as standard output.
+For example, pull an artifact that contains multiple layers (files) and show their descriptor metadata as raw JSON in the standard output.

 ```bash
 oras pull $REGISTRY/$REPO:$TAG --format '{{toRawJson .}}'